Updated: June 2018

 I am sure you understand how important it is as a small business that you pay the invoices that I send you promptly.
 As I’m also sure you’ll want to stay friends, you agree to stick tight to the payment schedule, as outlined in the proposal email that was sent to you.

 I issue invoices electronically.
 My payment terms are payable immediately upon receipt.
 All proposals are quoted in US dollars (unless stated otherwise) and payments will be made at the equivalent conversion rate at the date the transfer is made.
+You may receive a directly link to my PayPal account or an invoice.
+If you want an invoice for your service, I am happy to provide one.

 You agree to pay all charges associated with international transfers of funds, should there be any.
 I accept payments via credit card or PayPal and both options are made available on the invoice.
 I reserve the right to charge interest on all overdue debts per month or part of a month.